DUI - Sentencing

 Treatment facilities provide a variety of programs and common treatments include motivation enhanced therapy, cognitive behavioral therapy and 12 step program therapy.

-In addition to these sentences, DUI offenders will also receive drivers license suspensions or revocations and possible ignition interlock restrictions.
+In addition to the sentences outlined above, DUI offenders will also receive drivers license suspensions or revocations and possible ignition interlock restrictions.
 They may also have their license plate confiscated and their vehicles impounded or seized.
-You can view individual state laws and possible sentences by following the state laws link below.
+You can view individual state laws and possible sentences here.

 If a defendant feels they have been wrongfully convicted of DUI or sentenced inappropriately they may look into filing an appeal with a higher appellate court.